priyu9-star/BudgetWise-AI-based-Expense-Forecasting-Tool/README.md

-⚡ SpendGenie – AI-Powered Personal Expense Tracker Overview
+BudgetWise – AI-Powered Personal Expense Tracker Overview

 SpendGenie is an intelligent personal expense tracking system designed to help users analyze, categorize, and predict their expenses.
 It integrates data processing, visualization, and predictive analytics into a single, user-friendly web interface.